 Each crew member is expected to sign up for 48 hours of call each month on primary.
 Those squad members who are finishing high school or enrolled into college are expected to sign up for 24 hours on primary.
 Failure to comply will result in the following:

-First offense in a calendar year – Loss of bonus pay and letter placed in file.
+First offense in a calendar year – Letter placed in file.

 Second offense in a calendar year – Second letter placed in file.